CoherentLabs/GameUIComponents/README.md

     }
 }

-components.defineCustomElement('labeled-input', LabeledInput);
+components.defineCustomElement('gameface-checkbox', Checkbox);
 ```

 To test the component start an http server at the root and open index.html.
 If
-you use http-server go to /labeled-input and run:
+you use http-server go to /checkbox and run:

 `http-server`